The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Analysis of the vertical distribution

-where $\Delta_Z = Z_{w,i} - Z$, and $Z$ is the individual vertical coordinate of each star.
-To describe the total dispersion in the $Z$-coordinate $\sigma_z$, individual uncertainties in $Z$ are summed in quadrature to the intrinsic thickness of the (young) stellar disc (see below).
-The 16$^{th}$ and 84$^{th}$ percentiles of the obtained marginalized posterior disitributions on $h_{w,i}$ and $\phi_{LON,i}$ for each ring are shown as error bars in Figure \ref{fig:fit_warp_amp_phase_young_giants}.

-Figure \ref{fig:fit_warp_amp_phase_young_giants} shows the obtained results for the amplitude (left panel) and phase angle (right panel) as a function of Galactocentric radius $R$.
-The results obtained with the \emph{overlapping rings} (i.e. open red circles, using a step of 0.1 kpc), as well as \emph{non-overlapping rings} (filled red squares) are both shown in Figure \ref{fig:fit_warp_amp_phase_young_giants}.
-As pointed out by several works \citep[e.g.][]{Dehnen:2023,CabreraGadea:2024}, this approach has the advantage that it does not assume a parametric functional form of the warp parameters (amplitude, shape of the line-of-nodes) as a function for the Galactocentric radius.
+where $\Delta_Z = Z_{w,i} - Z_i$, and $Z_i$ is the individual vertical coordinate of each star.
+To describe the total dispersion in the $Z$-coordinate $\sigma_z$, individual uncertainties in $Z$ are summed in quadrature to the intrinsic thickness of the (young) stellar disc, using 150 pc as a reference value (broadly consistent with the vertical distribution of the sample), although other values have also been tested (see below).
+The 16$^{th}$ and 84$^{th}$ percentiles of the obtained marginalized posterior distributions on $h_{w,i}$ and $\phi_{LON,i}$ for each ring are shown as brown error bars in Figure \ref{fig:fit_warp_amp_phase_young_giants}, while the best-fit results for each ring are shown as brown points, for the warp amplitude (left panel) and phase angle (right panel) as a function of Galactocentric radius $R$.
+As pointed out by several works \citep[e.g.][]{Dehnen:2023,CabreraGadea:2024}, the tilted ring approach has the advantage that it does not assume a parametric functional form of the warp parameters (amplitude, shape of the line-of-nodes) as a function for the Galactocentric radius.

-As we can see, the warp amplitude systematically increases with R. This is expected from previous observations of the large-scale warp.
+As we can see, the warp amplitude systematically increases with $R$.
+This is expected from previous observations of the large-scale warp.
 The phase angle, however, varies abruptly from one ring to another inside approximately $R=11 \, \rm{kpc}$, showing large uncertainties.
 Such behaviour is somehow expected from geometrical considerations: the warp amplitude is very small at these radii \citep[see discussion in][]{Dehnen:2023}, making the measurement of the line-of-nodes more challenging.
 We notice, however, that there is a net increase of the phase angle in the direction of Galactic rotation for $R \gtrsim$ 12 kpc, in agreement with \citet{Dehnen:2023} and \citet{CabreraGadea:2024}.

-A complementary approach is to infer the warp shape using the individual sources without binning in R, but now assuming a parametric shape for the amplitude and phase angle as a function of Galactocentric radius.
-Here we use stars between 5 and 14.5 kpc in R. We will refer to this approach as \emph{Global parametric fit}.
+A complementary approach is to infer the warp shape using the individual sources without binning in $R$, but now assuming a parametric shape for the amplitude and phase angle as a function of Galactocentric radius.
+We will refer to this approach as the Global parametric fit.
 For the amplitude, we assume the typical functional form